 Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

 It’s almost impossible to do better than oven baked vegetables!
 When cooked at high heat, your fave veggies show off all their best qualities.
-They’re so simple to make, too.
+Plus, they’re super simple to make.

 You can pair these easy roasted vegetables with pretty much anything, from burgers to lasagna.
 And they’re perfect for all your holiday meals.